Skip to main content

 NC State-Approved AI Tools

 Gemini and NotebookLM can be used by instructors and students to transform learning experiences.
-If you are interested in applying for an instructional tools grant using AI, you may apply in one of these areas:
+If you are interested in applying for an instructional tools grant using AI we will focus on auditing and revising assignments.

 Even if you are unsure of which tool to select, you can still apply for the grant.
-Consider the learning goal or activity you would like assistance with through integration of a technology tool.
-Examples include:
+Consider the learning goal or activity you would like assistance with through the integration of a technology tool.

 Who Should Participate?